Getting Into UX Design

 “A person’s perceptions and responses resulting from the use and/or anticipated use of a product, system or service.”
 (ISO 9241-210:2010, subsection 2.15)

 In the simplest terms, UX design is about making the user’s experience with the product the best it can be.
 It aims to attract people to a site they are interested in.
 Then, once they are there, make their journey from the homepage to purchasing the product as easy and fun as possible.

 The “design” aspect focuses on how the utility, ease of use, and efficiency for a user’s interaction with a product or service can be improved.

 Visual design is how a product looks, whereas UX design is, essentially, how it feels.

 UX encompasses all aspects of the user’s interaction with the company from its customer service through to the quality of its products.
 Bear in mind that some UX designers use the terms ‘product’ and ‘service’ interchangeably.

-Every time you interact with a product, a software, or an object you are experiencing that as a user of that product.
-A key UX design skill is therefore learning how to make that experience the best it can be.
-A UX designer’s job is also to be the glue that holds the entire product team together, translating designs to developers who will then implement.
+Every time you interact with a product, a software, or an object, you are experiencing that as a user of that product.
+A UX designer’s job is to be the glue that holds the entire product team together, translating designs to developers who will then implement them.